junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 Starting to look familiar?
 Reminds you a little bit of React's functional components, doesn't it?

-## The Diffing Algorithm
+## The Algorithm

 Tree structure defined, we just need an algorithm that can take our VDOM tree and update the actual DOM to reflect its content.
 This algorithm is of course the cold, imperative, robot heart of our virtual DOM.
 It makes our declarative code do something instead of nothing; a desirable feature.

-Our algorithm will work by finding the difference (diff) between two VDOM trees.
+Our reconciliation algorithm will work by finding the difference (diff) between two VDOM trees.
 One tree represents the previous state of the document, and the other tree represents the new state of the document.
 The algorithm will use this diff to determine which DOM nodes to modify, and which ones to leave as they are.

 ### Starting Small